utilmeta/utilmeta-py/docs/en/guide/client.md

 >>> resp = client.plus(a=1, b=2)
 ```

-A request is built based on your function declaration, which is equivalent to
+A request is built based on your function declaration
 ```
 curl https://127.0.0.1:8000/api/plus?a=1&b=2
 ```

-Parse the response as an `PlusResponse` instance of the response template declared by your request function, and you can `resp.result` access the result that has been converted to an integer type.
+And `Client` will parse the response as an `PlusResponse` instance of the response template declared by your request function, and you can use `resp.result` to access the result that has been converted to an integer type.

 !!! tip
+	You can view all request parameter declaring methods in [Handle Request Document](../handle-request), the rule is same for `Client` class

 #### Specify the URL directly

-The request function can use the function name as the path and combine it with `Client` the `base_url` class to form the request URL.
+The request function can use the function name as the path and combine it with the `base_url` of  `Client` class to form the request URL.
 You can also specify the target URL path directly in the `@api` decorator.
-The following is an example of Github interface client code.
+The following is an example of Github API client code.

 ```python
 from utilmeta.core import cli, api, request, response